jacobchampness/jacobchampness.github.io/_posts/2019-05-05-the-coverage-is-a-lie.md

+---
+title: the coverage is a lie (or is it?)
+---

 Unit test coverage is an interesting topic.

 At times in the past, individuals and organizations have fetishized high coverage numbers.
 This is misguided, as high coverage can be attained without a single meaningful assertion in the test suite.